Muhammad Muhsin Ibrahim

 A few days later, Gen. Muhammad

 its authenticity.
-I shrugged it, sent him an emoji of laughter and continued
+I shrugged it off, sent him a laughing emoji, and continued the chat.

 Surprisingly enough, I later saw the